AliceO2Group/ControlWorkflows/README.md

 ### Generating multinode QC workflows

+#### Parallel QC running FLPs

-If the expected production setup includes QC running in parallel on many nodes, one should generate two workflow templates - one for the FLP part, another one which should run on a QC server.
+If the expected production setup includes QC running in parallel on many FLPs, one should generate two workflow templates - one for the FLP part, another one which should run on a QC server.
 First, one should prepare DPL commands and QC config file according to the [multinode QC setup documentation](https://github.com/AliceO2Group/QualityControl/blob/master/doc/Advanced.md#multi-node-setups).
 Then, the two workflows should be generated with `-local` and `-remote` name suffixes respectively, as it is done e.g. in [`scripts/qcmn-daq.sh`](scripts/qcmn-daq.sh).
 Following this example, the full setup can be run by adding the following parameters in the advanced configuration panel: